TheOneHyer/aspgen/README.md

 ridiculous.
 In essence, secure password generation doesn't exist in a user friendly manner and thus aspgen was born.

+## Bugs

+There are currently no known bugs with aspgen V1.1.
+Please report all reproducible bugs to theonehyer@gmail.com. aspgen is only tested with Python 2.7 on Ubuntu 16.04 LTS during production and tested on CentOS 7 once before a "Stable" version is released.

 ## Roadmap

+### V1.0

+Initial version.
+Documented and completed.

+### V1.1

-aspgen V1.0 is quite complete and well-documented. aspgen V1.1 will include internal code changes to permit a more intuitive and manipulable internal structure.
-V1.2 will add Unicode support, and V1.3 will allow users to add/exclude characters and words from passwords.
+Internal code changes to permit a more intuitive and manipulable internal structure with easier-to-import functionality.

+### V1.2

+Add Unicode support.
+Add ability for user to create custom include/exclude lists.

+### V2.0

-There are current plans to develop aspgen 2.0.0, but no time frame will be given for some time. aspgen 2.0.0 will sport a TUI (Text User Interface) using [URWID](http://http://urwid.org/).
+aspgen 2.0.0 will sport a TUI (Text User Interface) using [URWID](http://http://urwid.org/).
 Hopefully, a TUI will make aspgen extremely intuitive and convenient.

+### V3.0

 While I have not officially decided if I will write aspgen 3.0.0, if I do, it will provide an X11 windowing system for use with GUI (Graphical User Interfaces) systems.
 As an open-source project, I